sajeelmalik/FS-Lesson-Plans/accessibility/01/README.md

 # Instructions

-1. Open `semantic.html` and adjust tags so that they are more explicit and semantic.
+Open `semantic.html` and adjust the tags so that they are more explicit and semantic.

-2. Also, review the areas that are labeled as `landmarks` and wrap the content in a semantic tag.
+1. Review the areas that are labeled as `landmarks` and wrap the content in a semantic "landmark" tag.

-3. Pay close attention to the one element that hints that it's a `nav` element (it should have a class that hints to this)!
+2. Pay close attention to the one element that hints that it's a `nav` element (it should have many classes that hint to this)!
 Change that `div` to be a `nav` element.

-4. Also be on the lookout for elements that hint that they are buttons!
+3. Also be on the lookout for elements that hint that they are buttons!
 Change those `divs` to `button` elements.
     - Note: `<button>` tags in HTML are more than just semantic - they provide clickability and minor styling, and sometimes form submission.

 #### BONUS!